As the ice recedes, scientists seek signs of life in warming seas

 The URISC program helps students to develop a scholarly relationship with faculty early in their academic careers.
 It is an internal funding opportunity administered through the OSU Research Office.

-The URSA program funds freshmen, sophomores and transfer students in their first year to do research in OSU labs in all majors.
+URSA facilitates undergraduate engagement in scholarly and creative independent projects mentored by faculty in all disciplines at Oregon State University.
+The program offers URSA Engage awards to freshmen, sophomores and transfer students in their first year to do research in OSU labs in all majors.

 The College of Veterinary Medicine offers an opportunity to perform health-related research in its laboratories during the summer.
 The program is open to all undergraduate students.
 Application Deadline: January 31, 2016.